 Best Bets for Drinks and Entertainment

 There's likely a place to fit your style in North Park.
-North Park is a great place for dive bars, with popular ones being the Whistle Stop, the Live Wire, Red Fox Lounge and the Bar Pink.
-However, you can also find more upscale bars like Splash Wine Bar, Wine Steals and Air Conditioned Lounge.
+North Park is a great place for dive bars, with popular ones being the Whistle Stop, the Live Wire, Red Fox Lounge, and the Bar Pink.
+However, you can also find more upscale bars like Splash Wine Bar, Wine Steals, and Air Conditioned Lounge.
 For musical entertainment, North Park Theatre is home to San Diego Lyric Opera while Claire de Lune Coffee Lounge has local music.

-In North Park you'll find drugstores, grocery stores, banks, service stores and some unique retail establishments like George's Cameras.
+In North Park, you'll find drugstores, grocery stores, banks, service stores, and some unique retail establishments like George's Cameras.
 Just about everything you need is in North Park.
 Gentrification has also brought more boutiques in recent years.

-How to Get to North Park
+How to Get to There

-The neighborhood is roughly bounded by Balboa Park on the south, I-805 on the east, El Cajon Boulevard on the north and Florida Street on the west.
+From I-805, take either the El Cajon Blvd. or University Ave. exits and go west.
+The neighborhood is roughly bounded by Balboa Park on the south, I-805 on the east, El Cajon Blvd. on the north and Florida St. on the west.